textpattern/textpattern-default-theme/README.md

 # txp-h5bp-theme: a replacement for the Textpattern CMS default theme

 This project is designed as a replacement for the default theme that comes as standard with the Textpattern CMS.
-It is intended as a starting point for new users learning Textpattern for the first time or existing users that want to adapt their current code for modern standards, and is not intended as a finished production theme (though can could use it as such if you want to).
+It is intended as a starting point for new users learning Textpattern for the first time or existing users that want to adapt their current code for modern standards, and is not intended as a finished production theme (though you could use it as such if you want to I guess).

 #### Features